fengtingzhang/blog/_posts/2017-11-16-rubyconf-2017-day-three.md

 #### Project Aristole by Google
 * They could not find patterns based on teams
 * They knew things that don't matter, for example personality
-* Group can have identities that were different from the identity from the individual
+* Group can have identities that were different from the identity of the individual

 #### Psycholoical safety
-* The fundamental thing that differentiate high performing team to dysfunctional ones are how the members of the team speak and treat each other.
-Group culture where everyone feels comfortable to speak
+The fundamental thing that differentiate high performing team to dysfunctional ones are how the members of the team speak and treat each other.
+Higher performing teams inculcated a group culture where everyone feels comfortable to speak.

-Equality in distrubtion of conversational turn-taking
+* Equality in distrubtion of conversational turn-taking
 - as long as everyone spoke in turn the team did well, if a few individuals spoke roughly all the time the teams performed poorly

 * Average social sensitivity